The tactical goal of a squadron is supported by formations.

 Starships move in three-dimensional space by describing a heading or bearing in two planes: azimuth and pitch.
 Azimuth is rotational in the x-y plane.
 Pitch is lateral in the x-z plane.

 A heading or bearing is described in the form azimuth, mark, pitch.
 Headings and bearings are given in degrees of arc; 360 degrees of arc in a complete circle.
-For example, bearing 30 mark 45 describes an object approaching slightly from starboard and upward.
+For example, bearing 30 mark 45 describes an object approaching slightly from starboard above the ship's dorsal plane.